-Thus, in this article, I’ll discuss what olive oil will do to your wood surfaces and how you can use it effectively for wood treatment.
+Thus, in this article, I’ll discuss whether can you use olive oil on timber, what it will do to your wood surfaces, and how you can use it effectively for wood treatment.

 Benefits of Olive Oil on Wood

-The good thing is olive oil can be used to treat several kinds of wood and wood surfaces, including chairs, tables, cabinets, storage boxes, etc.
+The good thing is olive oil can be used to treat several kinds of wood and surfaces, including chairs, tables, cabinets, storage boxes, cutting boards, etc.

-When used correctly for indoor surfaces, it can act as a good protective layer to protect your wood from mild dents as well as scratches.
+When used correctly for indoor surfaces, it can act as a good protective layer to preserve your wood from getting mild dents, scratches as well as moisture.

 But with so many benefits, should you really use olive oil on wood furniture?

-So, if you’re looking for a premium wood sealant or a treatment solution for your patio furniture or any other outdoor wooden surfaces, olive oil is not the best option.
+So, if you’re looking for a premium wood sealant or a treatment solution for your patio furniture, fences, sheds, or any other outdoor wooden surfaces, olive oil is not an ideal option.

 Homemade Olive Oil Furniture Polish